HL7/cql-ig/input/pages/patterns.md

 If the duration in value in FHIR truly represents a definite-time duration, conversion to seconds is required in order to perform the date/time calculation.

 See the definition of the [Quantity](https://cql.hl7.org/2020May/02-authorsguide.html#quantities) type in the CQL Author's Guide, as well as the [Date/Time Arithmetic](https://cql.hl7.org/02-authorsguide.html#datetime-arithmetic) discussion for more information.
+This behavior is inherited from FHIRPath and described in the [Use of FHIR Quantity](https://hl7.org/fhir/fhirpath.html#quantity) topic in the FHIRPath topic in the base FHIR specification.

 ### Missing Information